 What is the distance to the following facilities (measured from the edge of the site) Distance (metres) Observations and comments Town / local centre / shop <400m Site is in walking distance to all areas of the village.
 As such there is no parade of shops within Staverton, the closest town centre facilities being over 4km away in Daventry.
-Bus Stop <400m Site near limited bus route to Daventry; bus runs only twice a day once in the morning and once in the evening Primary School <400m Staverton CEVA Primary School Secondary School >3900m Local Secondary School is William Parker in Daventry Open Space / recreation facilities <400m Playing fields and play ground GP / Hospital / Pharmacy >800m Cycle route >800m Footpath <400m Across Daventry Road adjacent to the site.
-Key employment site >800m Daventry
+Bus Stop <400m Site near limited hourly bus route to Daventry Primary School <400m Staverton CEVA Primary School Secondary School >3900m Local Secondary School is William Parker in

-Other key considerations

-Are there any known Tree Preservation Orders on the site?
-No Would development lead to the loss of key biodiversity habitats with the potential to support protected species, such as, for example, mature trees, woodland, hedgerows and waterbodies?
-Low Site is a grassland/meadow/agricultural field with hedgerow on all edges.
-A detailed ecological assessment should be carried out before the submission of any planning application.
-Public Right of Way None Existing social or community value (provide details) None Is the site likely to be affected by any of the following?
-Yes No Comments Ground Contamination (Y/N/Unknown) Unknown.
+T Daventry Open Space / recreation facilities <400m Playir ng fields and play ground GP / Hospital / Pharmacy >800m Cycle route >800m Footpath <400m Acros s Daventry Road adjacent to the site.
+Key employment site >800m Dave ntry Other key considerations Are there any known Tree Preservation Orders on the site?
+No Would development lead to the loss of key biodiversity habitats with the potential to support protected species, such as, for example, mature trees, woodland, hedgerows and waterbodies? hedgero A detaile a grassland/meadow/agricultural field with row on all edges. iled ecological assessment should be carried fore the submission of any planning ation.
+Public Right of Way None Existing social or community value (provide details) None None Is the site likely to be affected by any of the following?
+Yes No ) Comments Ground Contamination (Y/N/Unknown) Unknown.
 An assessment would need to be undertaken; however it is unlikely that there is significant ground contamination given that the land is in agricultural use.

-Significant infrastructure crossing the site i.e. power line pipe lines, or in close proximit to hazardous installations ✓ Characteristics Characteristics which may affed development on the site: ect Comments Topography: Flat/ plateau/ steep gradient the site is a ccessed.
-The site h as be oping down from Daventry Road where een subject to some flooding which a igate for with any planning application.
-Coalescence Development would result in neighbouring settlements merging into one another.
-No Scale and nature of developme would be large enough to significantly change size and character of settlement ent No Other (provide details) the conserv outside the Site is directly adjacent to a bungalow to the southwest that falls outside the conservation area, agricultural land and Staverton Golf Course.
-Site is outside the Settlement Boundary and so would conflict with Policy HS24 with regard to permitting residential development in open countryside.
+Significant infrastructure crossing the site i.e. power lines/ pipe lines, or in close proximity to hazardous installations Characteristics Characteristics which may affect development on the site: Comments Topography: Flat/ plateau/ steep gradient Site is flat and on lower ground and steps down from Daventry Road where the site is accessed.
+The site has been subject to some flooding in recent years and may need assessment/additional drainage.
+Coalescence Development would result in neighbouring settlements No

+merging into one another.

+Scale and nature of developm would be large enough to significantly change size and character of settlement ent No

+Other (provide details) the conserva Site is directly adjacent to a bungalow to the southwest that falls outsithe conservation area, agricultural land and Staverton Golf Course.
+Site outside the Settlement Boundary and so would conflict with Policy HS with regard to permitting residential development in open countryside.

 3.0.
+Availability

+Availability

+Yes No Commen ts

-Availability Availability , Yes N О Comments Is the site available for sale or development (if known)?
-Please provide supporting evidence. ✓ Are there any known legal or ownership problems such as unresolved multiple ownerships, ransom strips, tenancies, or operational requirements of landowners? ✓ None known Is there a known time frame for availability?
-0-5 /6-10 / 11- 15 years.
-0-5 Any other comments? - ch of a site plan for 11 residential units was made available from the Parish ncil (Drawing No. 17/IAN01-01).
+Is the site available for sale or development (if known)?
+Please provide supporting evidence. ~

+Are there any known legal or ownership problems such as unresolved multiple ownerships, ransom strips, tenancies, or operational requirements of landowners? ✓ None knov wn

+Is there a known time frame for availability?
+0-5 /6-10 / 11-15 years. ✓ 0-5

+Any other comments? etch of a site plan for 11 residential units was made available from the Paruncil (Drawing No. 17/IAN01-01).

 4.0.
 Summary

+Conclusions

+Please tick a box

+The site is suitable and availal ble for developme nt ('accept') ✓

+This site has minor constraints

+The site has significant constraints ✓

+The site is unsuitable for development

+Potential housing developmer (expressed as dwellings per h

+Key evidence (3-4 bullet point ints) to explain why • Site is on the urban edge of the village in close e village in close